raedrizk/ansible-security-workshop/README.md

 Since we will not need or use any of the facts gathered by Ansible,  we have disabled fact gathering by setting `gather_facts: false` to decrease overhead.
 We also pointed to the variables file we created earlier.
 We set the `become` directive to `True` to run our tasks as a privileged user, and we tagged the play with a `mysql` tag.

-Next we will add our tasks to the play:
+Next we will add our tasks to the play by adding the following to the same `setup-ssl.yml` file:

 ```yaml